Weather Thermometers – What They Are And How They Work

 They are less robust than the thermometers designed to be kept in the food while cooking and are not intended to stay in the food throughout the whole cooking process.

 All right, by now you will have a good idea of the vast number of thermometers and the different fields and industries in which we use them.
-They are even commonly used in the consumer and automotive industry.
+They are even commonly used in the consumer and automotive industries.
 (Cars, motorcycles, refrigerators, and air-conditioners are just a few examples.)

 This section focused on the different types of thermometers and their use, but the following section addresses this article’s main subject: weather thermometers.